Accenture/openathon-2019-angular/lab-05/README.md

 ## Create and Update an Event

 ** Now we are going to create a new component that will allow us to add and edit events.
-In order to achieve both operation reusing the same template, we will be passing the event id parameter through the URL when editing an event and fill the form with the event details.
+In order to achieve both operations reusing the same template, we will be passing the event id parameter through the URL when editing an event and fill the form with the event details.
 Contrarily when we will be adding a new event, we will pass an empty/null event id.
-In that case the from fields will be empty and the user will need to complete it with the new event to add.
+In that case, the form fields will be empty and the user will need to complete it with the new event to add.

-* Edit the event.service.ts and add the methods 'addEvent' and 'updateEvent'that will save our event in the db using the POST method or update the event using the PUT method.
+* Edit the event.service.ts and add the methods 'addEvent' and 'updateEvent' that will save our event in the db using the POST method or update the event using the PUT method.

 ```javascript